queenskid/07-nodejs-npm-express/dre-dustin/README.md

 ## Change Log

 - 11-01-2017   9:10am -initialized stuff and also added git ignore to project
 - 11-01-2017  9:20am - additions to lab
 - 11-01-2017  9:45am - additions to server file
+- 11-01-2017  10:00am - merging with Dre-Dustin branch
+- 11-01-2017  10:15 - comments being entered
-- 11-01-2017   am
+- 11-01-2017  11:15 - server working

 ## Credits and Collaborations

 Team Dre-Dustin would like to thank the ever confusing labs that forces us look back to our class videos to find out what is really going on.
-Thank you instructors.
+Thank you instructors!